 - The question of the separating partition:

 A crucial point!
-If you keep the CTTE status without going through the dreal VASP approval, your vehicle must remain dedicated to the transport of goods.
-In this case, the removal of the separating partition is subject to restrictions (unlike VASP approval which allows its removal with the manufacturer's agreement if it concerns the structure).
+If you keep the CTTE status without going through the DREAL VASP approval, your vehicle must remain dedicated to goods transport.
+In this case, removing the separating partition is subject to restrictions (unlike VASP approval, which allows its removal with the manufacturer’s consent if it concerns the structure).
 For a van retaining its CTTE status, here are the rules:

-• For vehicles prior to 2012, removal is allowed
+- For vehicles manufactured before 2012, removal is allowed

 We have not found any official documentation confirming this information provided by the insurance and the DREAL.
 However, given the credibility of these authoritative bodies, we consider this information reliable.
 The primary function of the partition being to prevent the movement of goods forward, this logic seems consistent (even if the origin of the date remains mysterious).
-Within the framework of a VASP approval, the removal of the partition is possible because AFNOR standards require a layout that guarantees the safety of all users, notably by preventing installations from threatening the driver and passengers.
+In the context of a VASP approval, removing the partition is possible because AFNOR standards require a layout that ensures the safety of all users, notably by preventing installations from endangering the driver and passengers.

 Here are our recommendations regarding the separating partition:

-• Favor common sense: if removing the partition requires modifications compromising the vehicle's structural integrity, keep it or request the manufacturer's authorization.
+- Favor common sense: if removing the partition requires modifications that compromise the vehicle's structural integrity, keep it or seek the manufacturer's authorization.

-It is important to note that neither the DREAL nor the technical inspection will sanction you, whether you keep or remove the partition.
+It is important to note that neither the DREAL nor the technical inspection will penalize you whether you keep or remove the partition.
 This decision essentially depends on your INSURANCE!

 What are the consequences if I do not approve my van even though it is converted into a Motorhome?